oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 ## Full-stack Projects

-### Fix Exploration Saving Flows
+### 1.1.
+Fix Exploration Saving Flows

-There are several serious issues with current workflows in the exploration editor that can occasionally cause loss of work.
+There are several serious issues with current saving/migration workflows in the exploration editor that can occasionally cause loss of work.
 In particular:
-* Add support for creators to indicate whether changes to explorations are major/minor, in order to provide signal to Android app users for when they might want to update their lessons.
-* Implement generalized migration system for all model types and move migration methods to separate files
 * When an exploration is updated, any existing suggestions in the feedback tab should be updated accordingly.
 Currently, such suggestions are not updated, resulting in a version mismatch and a loss of work when the exploration creator subsequently tries to apply the suggestion.
 * When changes cannot be saved to an exploration, a "lost changes" modal pops up so that the creator can make a copy of their edits and then reapply them.
 However, the code for this modal is not robust, and in particular it does not take into account draft changelists that were stored in an older format.
 Thus, when it tries to display such drafts, it breaks and ends up not showing anything.
+* Each model type (topic, story, exploration, etc.) currently has its own migration system, and all these systems are similar.
+We would like to consolidate this by having the migration functionality come "out of the box" when creating a new model type.
+This involves implementing a generalized migration system for all model types, and moving the migration methods to their own files.
+* It's currently hard to tell the difference between a commit to an exploration that is a small typo fix, or a large content change.
+We would like to add support for creators to indicate whether changes to explorations are major/minor, in order to provide signal to inform Android app users when they might want to update their lessons.
 * It is difficult to change an interaction into a slightly different one (e.g. from text input to number-with-input) without losing all the associated responses, hints and solutions.
 It would be nice to declare a suitable transformation that allows this data to be carried over from one interaction type to a closely-related one, and to auto-migrate as much of the responses as possible so that the creator does not lose their work.

 The aim of this project is to fix any three of these issues.